Want to give stunning presentations or watch movies on large screens straight from your iPhone? Check out these best mini projectors for iPhones!

 The average lifespan of the projector’s lens is around 45,000 hours.
 As such, even if you watch a single long movie a day, it would last you for a period of 40 years or more.
 However, it has a battery life of only 120 minutes so you’ll need to keep it connected if you need to use it longer than that at a single stretch.

-Best Smart Mini Projector
+Best Smart Mini Projector for iPhone

 Optoma IntelliGO-S1 is perhaps one of the most advanced mini projectors on the market right now, but it also comes at a premium price point.
 Weighing 16 ounces, it is a little heavier than the aforementioned Apeman, but it can still fit on the palm of your hands and has overall physical dimensions of 6.2 x 4.7 x 1.2 inches.